miso-lims/visionmate-client/README.md

 ###Example

 	```
-	try (VisionMateClient scanner = new VisionMateClient\(\<host-ip\> \<port\>) {
+	try (VisionMateClient scanner = new VisionMateClient(<host-ip> <port>) {
 		scanner.connect();
-		scanner.setCurrentProduct(Manufacturer.MATRIX, 8, 12); // expect a matrix box with 8 rows and 12 columns
+		// expect a matrix box with 8 rows and 12 columns
+		scanner.setCurrentProduct(Manufacturer.MATRIX, 8, 12);
-		scanner.resetStatus(); // reset status, so we can observe status updates to find when a new scan has occurred
+		// reset status, so we can observe status updates to find when a new scan has occurred
+		scanner.resetStatus();
 		System.out.println("Scan the rack now");
-		Scan scan = scanner.waitForScan(); // returns a scan if a rack is scanned before the wait time expires; otherwise returns null
+		// returns a scan if a rack is scanned before the wait time expires; otherwise returns null
+		Scan scan = scanner.waitForScan();
 	}
 	```